 What is a slip and fall lawsuit worth?
 There is no one number.
 The compensation a victim in a slip and fall accident receives depends on the negligence of the party at fault for the accident, the severity and extent of the injuries, and the impact of the injuries upon the victim’s life.
 It also depends on what it cost to treat the injuries, what it will likely cost in the future, and other economic harm suffered by the victim.

 Let’s discuss the factors that constitute the worth—the ultimate amount of compensation—of a slip and fall claim.
-Read on to learn what a slip and fall attorney can do for you today.
-Contact Dolman Law Group today to discuss YOUR case.
+Read on to learn what a slip-and-fall attorney can do for you today.
+Contact Sibley Dolman Gipe Accident Injury Lawyers, PA today to discuss YOUR case.

 The type of accident colloquially termed a “slip and fall” actually refers to several different types of accidents.
 One can literally slip and fall.
 If someone spills a soda at the local supermarket, for example, and the liquid causes you to slip, it’s a classic slip and fall.
-You can also trip and fall, as you might if carpet on a hotel’s floor has been inadequately tacked down.
+You can also trip and fall, as you might if the carpet on a hotel’s floor has been inadequately tacked down.
 Thus, not every fall case is one and the same.

 Premises Liability Law

 Slip and fall accidents are a category of premises liability law.
-Business property owners, under Florida law, have a duty of care to their customers and to the public.
-They are responsible for seeing that their premises—the places they do business—are safe.
+A business property owner, under Florida law, has a duty of care to their customers and to the public.
+The property owner is responsible for seeing that their premises—the places they do business—are safe.
 There should be no areas where members of the public could be harmed through no fault of their own.

 However, not all property owners always maintain their premises safely.
 Store owners and landlords sometimes put off maintenance.
 Profit is often the biggest motivator and a property owner may opt to cut corners and save costs.
 If they allow their premises to become unsafe, they have breached the duty of care.
 The breach in the duty of care means they were negligent in their duties as property owners which contributed to the fall accident.

-It is the negligence that creates liability for an accident that occurs as a result of the breach of duty of care.
+It is negligence that creates liability for a fall accident that occurs as a result of the breach of duty of care.
 If an owner can be proved negligent, and that negligence caused an accident which in turn caused you to be injured, you can bring a suit for a slip and fall under premises liability law.
 An experienced personal injury lawyer has likely dealt with countless fall accidents.
 This is what makes a fall case so inherently difficult.
 It is often necessary to retain an expert to demonstrate how the property owner deviated from the standard of care in a fall claim.